Mbuji-mayi East Kasai, Democratic Republic Of The Congo Travel Guide

 Offices typically operate Monday to Friday, from 8:FROM 12 am TO 4:00 PM, typically with a lunch break.

-Banks are generally open Monday to Friday, from 8:00 AM to 3:00 PM.
+Banks are generally in Operation monday To friday, from 8:00 AM to 3:00 PM.

-Shops and markets operate daily, typically from 7:00 AM to 6:00 PM; markets often stay open later.
+Shops and markets operate daily, typically from 7:BETWEEN MIDNIGHT and 6 am:00 PM; markets often stay open later.

-Public holidays in the DRC often lead to closures or reduced operations.
+Public holidays in the DRC often lead to closures or else reduced operations.

-A limited number of ATMs are available at major banks, but reliability for foreign cards is uncertain.
+A limited number of ATMs are is available at the main banks, but reliability for foreign cards is uncertain.

 Consider Priority Pass for airport lounge access.
 If flight delays occur, Compensair might assist with compensation claims.